Adolis García Player Props: Rangers vs. Yankees

-Adolis Garcia -- with a slugging percentage of .700 in his past 10 games, including four home runs -- will be in action for the Texas Rangers versus the New York Yankees, with Gerrit Cole on the mound, on April 27 at 8:05 PM ET.
+Adolis Garcia -- with a slugging percentage of .692 in his past 10 games, including four home runs -- will be in action for the Texas Rangers versus the New York Yankees, with Clarke Schmidt on the hill, on April 28 at 8:05 PM ET.

-He had a one-hit showing in his previous game (1-for-2) against the Reds.
+In his last game he had a hitless showing (0-for-3) against the Yankees.

 Adolis García Game Info & Props vs. the Yankees